NAEA News

 Looking for the latest edition of NAEA News?
 Log in to your NAEA account to view current and past issues of NAEA’s flagship newsletter.

-What's inside the fall 2025 issue of NAEA News:
+What's inside the Summer 2026 issue of NAEA News:

-- A recap of summer happenings from NAEA President Cindy Todd
+- Convention Catchup: A Message From NAEA President Cindy Todd

-- Plus, updates from our Commissions, Regions, Divisions, Interest Groups, National Art Honor Society, and SO MUCH MORE!
+- Plus, updates from our Commissions, Regions, Divisions, Interest Groups, and SO MUCH MORE!